Sunday, July 29, 2007

 GVG

 P.S.
-A very very special shout to the all the amazing individuals I met, re-met, and saw for the millionth time who participated in making yesterday one to write about.
-You are my peoples for life and I love and appreciate the additions you've made to my memories.
-Peace and Blessings
+A very very special shout to all the amazing individuals I met, re-met, and saw for the millionth time yesterday.
+You are the kind of people who turn ordinary moments into memory and magic.
+Thank you for being part of what made yesterday worth writing about.
+You are my peoples for life.
+I love you and I appreciate the light you bring to my journey.
+Peace and Blessings.

 Friday, July 6, 2007